orangecms/firmware-settings-menus/slides.md

 ### NUI

-No user interface - this applies to embedded devices mostly, where interactive access is not necessary.
+No user interface - applies to embedded devices mostly, where interactive access is not necessary.

 . . .

 ### TUI

-Textual user interface - this is available even in non-graphical environments, such as via serial console.
+Textual user interface - available even in non-graphical environments, such as via serial console.

 . . .

 ### GUI

-Graphical user interface - this is most suitable for end users, can support accessibility.
+Graphical user interface - most suitable for end users, can support accessibility.

 ## Open Source Implementations